 Blogging is mainly writing.
 If you have no love for writing it’s probably not for you.

 I know some bloggers outsource the content writing part but most people can’t afford to do this when they’re starting out.

 If you hate writing there are still lots of options for making money online.
 You could start a Podcast!
-This site Simply Hatch uses the StudioPress Mai Reach theme.
-It comes with a terrific demo site for starting your own podcast.
+The StudioPress Mai Reach theme comes with a terrific demo site for starting your own podcast.

 #4 It’s Hard Work